-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Community Services Interest List (CSIL) must be updated to reflect accurate information.
-Program Support Unit (PSU) staff must complete data entry in CSIL for STAR+PLUS Home and Community Based Services (HCBS) program actions within five business days of the date:
+The Community Services Interest List (CSIL) database must be updated to reflect accurate information.
+Program Support Unit (PSU) staff must complete data entry in CSIL database for STAR+PLUS Home and Community Based Services (HCBS) program actions within five business days of the date:

 PSU staff sign Form H2065-D, Notification of Managed Care Program Services, certifying or denying applications, except Money Follows the Person (MFP) certifications; and

-the request for other CSIL actions (updating information, transferring an individual to another region's interest list or removing a member from the interest list upon request by the individual).
+the request for other CSIL database actions (updating information, transferring an individual to another region's interest list or removing a member from the interest list upon request by the individual).

-For MFP certifications, CSIL is updated when the Service Authorization System (SAS) data entry is completed to register the initial individual service plan.
-Delaying data entry of the disposition status into CSIL for an applicant certified through MFP provisions prevents removing the individual from the interest list before the actual discharge from the nursing facility is verified.
+For MFP certifications, CSIL is updated when the Service Authorization System Online (SASO) data entry is completed to register the initial individual service plan (ISP).
+Delaying data entry of the disposition status into CSIL database for an applicant certified through MFP provisions prevents removing the individual from the interest list before the actual discharge from the nursing facility (NF) is verified.

-Staff must ensure CSIL closures are recorded accurately by using the Community Services Interest List (CSIL) User's Guide, available to staff on the intranet.
+PSU staff must ensure CSIL database closures are recorded accurately by using the Community Services Interest List (CSIL) User's Guide, available to PSU staff on the intranet.

 3312 Enrollment